Is Cumin Safe For Dogs Plus Spices That Can Be Harmful

 Cinnamon

 Some pet treat companies put cinnamon in their dog treats, so if you wonder ‘can dogs eat cinnamon,’ well yes and no. Cinnamon is one of those spices that can be both beneficial and harmful to dogs, depending on the type and dosage.
-If your dog has a bit of cinnamon, this is generally okay.
-If your dog consumes a large amount of cinnamon, it would be best to call your veterinarian.
-There are many variations of cinnamon, and this is the concern.

-The Pet Poison Helpline advises “it takes a larger amount of ingested cinnamon powder to cause problems in our pets (greater than 1 teaspoon of powder for most pets) but only a small amount of the essential oil.
+The Pet Poison Helpline states, “it takes a larger amount of ingested cinnamon powder to cause problems in our pets (greater than 1 teaspoon of powder for most pets) but only a small amount of the essential oil.
 Large overdoses of the powder or exposure to the essential oil can lead to low blood sugar, liver disease, vomiting, diarrhea and changes in heart rate.
 Some dogs who are ingesting the powdered spice directly can inhale the spice.
 This is very irritating to the lungs and can cause coughing, choking, difficulty breathing and bronchospasm.”

 Paprika

-Is paprika bad for dogs?
-Yes!
-In addition to skin and eye irritation if the dog inhales it or gets near it, it can cause stomach upset, diarrhea, and overall stomach upset.
 There is no reason to add paprika to a dog’s diet because it could end up doing more harm than good.
 It’s best to avoid giving a dog paprika altogether.

 Table Salt